Sanghren/avalanche-hardhat-fork-tutorial/README.md

 the important steps of smart contract development.
 From compiling and deploying your smart contract, to testing and even has a functionality to let you use 'console.log' on solidity!

-It's not the purpose of this tutorial to go over all those functionalities, so here is a few links if you want to know more :
+It's not the purpose of this tutorial to go over all those functionalities (maybe in another tutorial, why not :) ), so here is a few links if you want to know more :

 - https://hardhat.org/getting-started/